Yandex Cloud

 • At least one host for the following:

-The maximum number of hosts per cluster is subject to the limits in place.
+The maximum number of hosts per cluster cannot exceed the set limits.

 For more information, see Quotas and limits.